Skip to main content

 • stability

-Overall, the game's stability is generally praised, with most users reporting smooth performance across various hardware configurations.
-However, some players have experienced overheating and crashes, particularly on the Steam Deck, as well as bugs in the online and customization features.
-Despite these issues, many still find the game enjoyable and well-optimized for different systems.
+Overall, the game's stability is generally positive, with many users reporting smooth performance across various hardware configurations.
+However, some players have experienced overheating issues and crashes, particularly on the Steam Deck, as well as bugs in the online and customization features.
+Despite these concerns, the majority find the game runs well with minimal performance problems.

 • “It controls perfectly, looks great, runs great, has a nice soundtrack, and it's incredibly well paced.”